SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/api.md

                <li>ReceiptDocument receiptDocument</li>
             </ul>
          </td>
-         <td>Used to confirm that the payment was received by the cashregister.
+         <td>Used to confirm that the payment was received by the point of sale.
             Adds a receipt document to the payment.
          </td>
       </tr>